How to Install Dusk on Steam Deck (Twilight Princess Guide)

 App tries to write to root filesystem

-There is a known v1.0.0 Linux AppImage bug (#818) that may show:
+There was a known early Linux AppImage bug (#818) showing:

 [fatal] [dusk] Unable to get PrefPath: Couldn't create directory '/TwilitRealm': 'Permission denied'